JN-Husch/Portable-Receiver-Display/README.md

 	(It is also possible to manually install the software, see [docs/manual_installation.md](docs/manual_installation.md) for instructions.

+5. (Optional) If you want to use the GPS module, follow these instructions to set it up: [docs/gps.md](docs/gps.md)

 6. Reboot your Pi by running:

 		sudo reboot